pfitchen0/bare-bones-stm32g0xx/README.md

 # Bare-Bones-STM32G0xx

 This is a "bare-bones" STM32G0xx project repository.
-It contains example projects that do not depend on any external sources.
+I plan to build out a set of libraries (startup, HAL, common data structures, etc...), build systems (Make, Bazel, ... maybe CMake), tutorials (progressively build on a blinky LED example), and more complex example projects (HW & FW, TBD).

+For now, the first [`blink`](tutorials/blink/README.md) tutorial is live.

 ## Prerequisites